 One interesting thing about the economy is that relatively large numbers of people worked from their home: 18.18% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Marienville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Marienville doesn't have a public transportation system that people use for their commute.

 Marienville is an extremely ethnically-diverse town.
 The people who call Marienville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Marienville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Marienville include German, Irish, Italian, English, and Dutch.